 Great Green Macaw

 There are only 500-1,000 Great Green Macaws left on the planet so they are considered Critically Endangered.
-This large type of parrot lives in the tropical forests of Central and South America, including Ecuador, often in pairs or a small flock.
+This large type of parrot lives in the tropical forests of Central and South America, including Ecuador, often in pairs or in a small flock.